Massage Chair Buying Guide

 Massage Roller Stroke

-The length of the massage stroke is very important to the feeling and effectiveness of your massage.
-The longer the massage stroke, the more area of your back can be massaged, and the closer your massage feels to your massage therapist.
-Many Mid to Low end massage chairs typically have a shorter massage stroke which generally does not reach your neck.
+The length of the massage stroke is crucial to the feeling and effectiveness of your massage.
+The longer the massage stroke, the more area of your back is massaged, and the closer your massage feels to your massage therapist.
+Many Mid to Low-end massage chairs typically have a shorter massage stroke which does not reach your neck.
 Higher end massage chairs have a massage stroke closer to 30 inches and even more which is capable of massaging your neck, lower back, and everything in between.

 Many massage chairs come with pre-programmed cycles combining various massage types making it quick and easy to start your massage session.
 Most chairs have a timer so that you’re able to press a button for a certain time increment and relax not worrying about the time.
 Higher end chairs will allow you to save programs to your favorites and some will even save customized massage programs for you.
 Some of the more expensive chairs also have mapping technology, which determines your stiff, tense areas, and customizes the program to give longer duration and more frequent massage or more pressure right where you need it.

 Air bags are pockets that fill with air to add pressure to certain areas of the body, squeezing and releasing to increase circulation and again add a more humanistic feeling to your massage.
 The air bags are usually located in the chair seat, the ottoman, the chair backrest, and in some cases, the headrest and armrests.
 Some of the more technologically advanced chairs are capable of mechanical massage and air pressure massage simultaneously, improving your massage experience but also adding to the price of the chair.